mandieq/strava_related/README.md

 # Strava data analysis related code

-This repo contains the code as discussed in the following Medium blog:
+This repo contains the code discussed in my blog: [Accessing user data via the Strava API using stravalib](https://medium.com/@mandieq/accessing-user-data-via-the-strava-api-using-stravalib-d5bee7fdde17)

-*Add link here when published*

 >Interested in getting to your data from the Strava API?
 In this blog I walk through the process for accessing Strava user data using the stravalib python library;  followed by some preliminary analysis using the pandas and seaborn libraries.